Qishr Recipe (Yemeni Ginger Coffee)

 For those of us who aren’t familiar with Yemeni culture, it’s easy to assume you need coffee beans from Yemen for qishr, ginger coffee.
-But just like Cascara coffee, qishr isn’t brewed with coffee beans.
+But just like Cascara coffee or coffee made with maca roots, qishr isn’t brewed with coffee beans.
 Instead, dried coffee cherries are used to brew this sweet, spicy, fruity coffee substitute.
 Now, let’s get to making it.

 1. Grind the dried husks

 Using a mortar and pestle, a blender, or a food processor, grind one cup of dried husks into a medium-coarse powder.